uDEVOPS2020/ContextLearning/Use Case 2/Readme.md

 *Prerequisites*:
 Python (version >3), JVM/JRE (version > 1.8).
+Libraries: py_causal (https://github.com/bd2kccd/py-causal) (or directly the library used by py_causal, Tetrad (https://www.tetradcausal.app/)).

 *Commands*:
-python causal_model.py dataset.txt
+python causal_model.py
 (or run the notebook)
 java SEM.java

-To replicate on a different subject, use Locust and monitoring scripts on the new subject, thus apply all the steps i) to iv) (possibly replace the input filenames)
+To replicate on a different subject, use Locust and monitoring scripts on the new subject, thus apply all the steps i) to iv).
+Replace the input dataset filenames in the two files above.